Filing for Workers Compensation

 Next Step: Wait for a Response

-After the insurer has received all reports, you must wait for its response as to whether it approves or denies your claim.
+After the insurer has received all reports, you must wait for its response as to whether it approves or denies your workers’ compensation claim.

 If you have followed these steps and still have questions about what you should do next, reach out to an experienced workers’ compensation benefits lawyer.
-Reach out to attorney Dan Brazil.
-You can call our Minneapolis law firm at 612-874-6109 or you can reach us via email to schedule a free consultation.
+Call our Minneapolis law firm to speak with one of our experienced injury attorneys or to schedule a free consultation.